cybersecgeek/Mar_27_2021_Steam_Unknown_Logins/Unauthorized_Logins_Report.md

-# Investigating 2 attempted unauthorised logins to a Steam Account.
+# Investigating 2 attempted unauthorized logins to a Steam Account.

 ## IPs to investigate: